A tale of two St. Louis police unions

-On January 15, the Ethical Society of Police released the official statement below addressing the federal lawsuit filed by Circuit Attorney Kimberly Gardner and racial bias in the St. Louis Metropolitan Police Department.
+It’s St. Louis, so of course there is a white police officers’ association and a black police officers’ association.
+Both released an official statement addressing the federal lawsuit filed by Circuit Attorney Kimberly Gardner alleging racial bias in the St. Louis Metropolitan Police Department (among other sectors of the criminal justice system in the city) using the Ku Klux Act of 1871.
+Guess what?
+They’re totally different.

-The Ethical Society of Police (ESOP) hasn’t agreed with some of the decisions of the St. Louis City Circuit Attorney, Kimberly Gardner, or any other elected or appointed official in the City of St. Louis; however, we will not dismiss the Circuit Attorney’s lawsuit as being unsubstantiated when it comes to the racial climate in the St. Louis Metropolitan Police Department (SLMPD).
+The St. Louis Police Officers Association (SLPOA) – the majority-white bargaining agent for city cops – issued an odd statement on January 13 that quotes the SLPOA’s statement (that is, it’s a document that quotes itself).
+For the SLPOA, Gardner is not the victim of discrimination – rather, she is a criminal trying to distract from her own misdeeds.

+“The union called the suit nothing more than a frantic ploy to distract the public from Gardner’s court-ordered deposition on Wednesday related to a special prosecutor’s probe into the criminal conduct of Gardner’s handpicked investigator, William Don Tisaby, who has been charged with six counts of perjury and tampering with evidence by a grand jury,” the SLPOA’s statement quotes itself.
+“The union called Gardner’s suit ‘frivolous and without merit.’”

 The statement released by the City of St. Louis about the Circuit Attorney’s lawsuit states it’s “meritless” when we all know there is a long history of racial discrimination in SLMPD that has never been adequately addressed by the City of St. Louis, the SLPOA, and leadership in SLMPD.